ma7moudShaaban/Penetration-Testing/Network/Footprinting/README.md

     - Connecting to the server's share with null session `smbclient -N -L //TARGET_IP`
     - Shares that ended with `$` are already included by default in the basic setting
     - We can see who, from which host, and which share the client is connected `sudo smbstatus`
+- Smbclient allows us to execute local system commands using an exclamation mark at the beginning (!<cmd>)

 ### **Dangerous Settings**